gilzoide/pega-texto/vm/design.md

 0x13 set   | N - Character set | Match byte with any from the given null terminated string 0x14 rng   | 2 - Minimum and maximum byte | Match within range

+0x15 act  | 1 - Action index | Push action to be executed if match succeeds

 PEG -> bytecode
 ===============